 The Beverages:

-It’s not necessary to have every liquor under the sun available, you really only need to stock what you actually like to drink.
-However, if you want to please everyone in a larger party, a good list of basics to start with are vodka, gin, rum, tequila and whiskey.
-From there you can build off and add common mixers like juices, club soda, and bitters and garnishes like lemons and limes.
-Bonus tip: Display your mixers in glass carafes for a really luxurious touch.
-Building your liquor collection can be fun and the different colored bottles make for a great focal point when arranged on your cart.
+It’s unnecessary to have every liquor under the sun available; you only need to stock what you like to drink.
+However, if you want to please everyone at a larger party, a good list of basics to start with are vodka, gin, rum, tequila, and whiskey.

 The Fun Stuff:

-A floral arrangement is a good way to add some height to your cart and hanging a piece of art above the cart will give your guests something to chat about while they fix their drink.
+A floral arrangement is a good way to add some height to your cart, and hanging a piece of art above the cart will give your guests something to chat about while they fix their drink.
 You can also express your personality with fun drink accessories like cute cocktail napkins, swizzle sticks, and a tea towel draped over the cart handle.

-Finally, try adding one interesting piece (I’d go for something like this patterned vase) that’s purely decor related to really tie in your bar cart-style with the rest of your room.
-With these last few touches of your personal style your bar cart should be perfectly stocked and ready to serve your guests!
+Finally, try adding one interesting piece (I’d go for something like this patterned vase) that’s purely decor-related to really tie in your bar cart style with the rest of your room.
+With these last few touches of your personal style, your bar cart should be perfectly stocked and ready to serve your guests!

 Similar Posts